 Within the limits of fiscal prudence, what could be done to increase redistribution and poverty reduction through changes in taxation and spending?
 Unfortunately for Ghana, the limits of fiscal prudence are quite strict these days.
 The deficit is large and persistent, which yields little fiscal space for expanded social welfare spending.
 Nevertheless, there are some clear policies that both reduce the deficit and reduce inequality.
 Most importantly, the government's move to eliminate all subsidization of fuel and electricity is welcome.
 These are regressive subsidies and, at times, are quite costly to the fisc.
-It is true that elimination of these subsidies will increase poverty, as some poor people consume fuel, some have electricity connections, and most importantly, many poor people consume items like transport that are indirectly affected by subsidy removal.
+It is true that elimination of these subsidies will increase poverty, as some poor people consume fuel, some have electricity affected by subsidy removal.
 But it is also true that, if poverty reduction is the main goal, government could achieve a similar level of poverty reduction with much less expenditure by focusing on its well-targeted programs rather than energy subsidies.
-Indeed, Ghana taxes fuel less heavily than many other countries, and less than it has taxed it in the past, so there is room to raise the taxes on gasoline and diesel, but it is advisable to maintain the cross-subsidy for kerosene, whose consumption is less concentrated among the rich.

-&lt;sup>27 This result is worse than any other CEQ country analyzed to date at the US\$2.50 per day poverty line.
+27 This result is worse than any other CEQ country analyzed to date at the US\$2.50 per day poverty line.